 Your cat will need somewhere to toilet inside the house.
 Even if they will be allowed outside, giving them a litter tray indoors is always advised for the occasions where weather doesn’t permit outdoor pursuits; or if your cat has to be kept indoors for medical reasons.
 We’d recommend the Cat Washroom with a standard litter tray inside.
 A white wooden piece of furniture that will complement most interiors, our L&L Cat washroom is a great way to disguise your cat’s litter tray.
 Use a good quality clumping cat litter and you’ll be all set for litter training.

 We all know kittens are playful.
 This, teamed with their instinct to hunt and chase, means they will love a toy or two.
-We have a wide range of catnip toys that your cat will enjoy chasing and hunting.
+We offer an array of brightly coloured toys featuring interesting textures and sounds for your cat to explore, such as feathers, rattles and bells, as well as an impressive selection of catnip toys they won’t be able to get enough.
 Buy a few different ones and try to swap them around so they don’t get bored of them.